CamMoye/Io-COS-Spec-Analysis/README.md

 # Io-COS-Spec-Analysis
 Code and file repository for project done as part of NASA SUPPR.
+Includes code, all spectrum FITS files used, and the produced plots.